Temple architecture (LDS Church): No-spire design

 The construction of the Cardston Alberta Temple (6), on June 27, 1913, started two decades after the completion of the Salt Lake Temple.
-The temple at Cardston was the first design to be put out to bid to prominent architects, and the first to be designed without a priesthood assembly hall.
+The temple at Cardston had the first design that was put out to bid with prominent architects, and it was the first to be designed without a priesthood assembly hall.
 This began a transition away from multi-purpose temples.
 The Cardston temple has 88562 sqft of floor space.
 It has four ordinance rooms and five sealing rooms.

-The design of the Cardston Alberta Temple served as the basic pattern for the Laie Hawaii Temple (5), which was completed four years before the Cardston temple due to delays in Canada caused by World War I. Cardston was also the pattern for the third temple built after Salt Lake, the Mesa Arizona Temple (7).
+The design of the Cardston temple served as the basic pattern for the Laie Hawaii Temple (5), which was completed four years before the Cardston temple due to delays in Canada caused by World War I. Cardston also provided the pattern for the third temple built after Salt Lake, the Mesa Arizona Temple (7).
 These three temples, the first built outside of Utah, are often described as having the style of Solomon's temple.

 The Laie Temple is decorated with carved friezes.
-Each side depicts four dispensations of time: Old Testament Dispensation (west), New Testament Dispensation (south), Book of Mormon Dispensation (north), and Latter-day Dispensation (east).
-It is the smallest of the three temples, with a total floor area of 47224 sqft, three ordinance rooms, and six sealing rooms.
+Each side depicts four dispensations of time: Old Testament dispensation (west side), New Testament dispensation (south side), Book of Mormon dispensation (north side), and Latter-day dispensation (east side).
+The Laie Temple is the smallest of the three temples, with a total floor area of 47224 sqft, three ordinance rooms, and six sealing rooms.

-The Cardston and Mesa temples were originally built about the same size, but an addition in 1974 to the Mesa temple expanded its area to 113916 sqft.
-It has four ordinance rooms and nine sealing rooms, expanded from the original four sealing rooms.
+The Cardston and Mesa temples were originally built at about the same size, but an addition to the Mesa temple in 1974 expanded its area to 113916 sqft.
+This temple has four ordinance rooms and nine sealing rooms, expanded from the original four sealing rooms.